ONSdigital/ssdc-shared-events/README.md

 Naturally, any breaking change a version would be considered a major version increment.
 Ideally, contract changes are non-breaking and backwards compatible, initially: attributes should me marked as deprecated, and only retired after a couple of releases.

-##  How to Validate the Schema and Re-Generate the Documentation & Example JSON
+##  How to Format, Validate the Schema and Re-Generate the Documentation & Example JSON
+Formatting is done in the correct version directory by running `npx prettier --write ./*.json`

 Install json-schema-for-humans by running: `pip install json-schema-for-humans`

 Then, in the correct version directory, run: `generate-schema-doc event.schema.json --config template_name=md dictionary.md`